Keeping yourself safe from the kids (and others).

-Routers protect you from the internet; the threats that are “out there”.
+Routers protect you from the threats that are “out there” on the internet.
 A more simplistic way to think of it is simply this: one side of a router is trusted — the LAN (Local Area Network) into which you plug in your computers — and the other side, the WAN (Wide Area Network), or internet side, is not.

 The router protects the trusted side from the untrusted side by preventing incoming connections: only connections that originate from the trusted side can be made across the router.1 In other words, only information your computer asks for comes across the connection.
 Malicious attempts to get into your computer from out in the wilds of the internet are blocked.

-Some modern consumer routers include what is called “guest access”.
-This creates two local networks isolated from one another.
+Some modern routers offer guest access to the internet.
+This creates two local networks isolated from each another.

-Guest access protects the trusted side from the less-trusted, as no connections can be made between the two, while protecting them both from the internet.
+Guest access protects the trusted side from the less-trusted, as no connections can be made between the two and both are protected from the internet.

 Unfortunately, guest access is usually restricted to wireless connections.
-That means if you have a wired connection, like that of your kid’s computer in their bedroom, you may not have this option.
+If you have a wired connection, like that of your kid’s computer in their bedroom, you may not have this option.

 Split the network by getting a second IP

-In our last example, we’ve set up two local networks isolated from one another by virtue of the split that happens at the router.
+In the example above, we set up two local networks isolated from one another by virtue of a split that happens at the router.
 This works well, as the router not only splits the network but allows you to share the single IP address assigned to you by your ISP.

-Of course, with your ISP’s help, you can set up two, actual, distinct networks.
+With your ISP’s help, you can set up two distinct networks.

 All you need from your ISP is two IP addresses on your single connection.
-This allows you to use a switch to physically split the connection, and permits each router to get its own distinct IP address.
-This sets up two completely separate networks, isolated from one another.
+This allows you to use a switch to physically split the connection, and permits each router to have its own distinct IP address.
+This sets up two completely separate networks that are isolated from one another.